 Genetics of Speech Disorders

-Researchers from the NHMRC Centre of Research Excellence in Speech and Language are currently investigating the genetic causes of severe speech disorders such as childhood apraxia of speech (CAS), dysarthria and severe phonological disorder.
+Researchers from the NHMRC Centre of Research Excellence - Translational Centre for Speech Disorders are investigating the genetic causes of severe speech disorders such as childhood apraxia of speech (CAS), dysarthria and severe phonological disorder.
 Although genetic factors are thought to play a significant role in speech and language disorders, little is understood on the genetic bases of these conditions.
 Currently, many treatments for speech and language disorders focus on symptoms only without targeting the underlying cause of the problem.
 Learning more about the genetic and neurobiological basis of speech and language disorders will help us identify who may be at risk and allow us to develop more targeted treatments.

 Studies in specific genetic conditions

-Researchers from the NHMRC Centre of Research Excellence in Speech and Language are currently investigating speech and language presentations in several genetic conditions.
+Researchers from the NHMRC Centre of Research Excellence - Translational Centre for Speech Disorders are currently investigating speech and language presentations in several genetic conditions.
 This knowledge will help us learn more about diagnosis of these conditions, prognosis for speech and language outcomes and assist in tailoring therapies and supports for individuals and their families.
 Research is currently being conducted in the following genetic conditions:

 - SETBP1 haploinsufficiency disorder